guochen2011gc/secretpackage/COMPLETE_TUTORIAL.md

 ### Build Fails:
 1. Check the Actions tab for error logs
-2. Common issues: missing dependencies, syntax errors in `setup.py`
+2. Common issues: version mismatches, missing dependencies, syntax errors
-3. Test locally first with the Step 7 commands
+3. Test locally first with Step 7 commands

-### Upload Fails:
+### Upload Fails with "ZIP archive not accepted":
-1. Check your PyPI token is correct in GitHub Secrets
-2. Make sure package name isn't already taken on PyPI
-3. Version numbers can't be reused - bump the version
+1. Check that `setup_binary.py` has `has_ext_modules=lambda: True`
+2. Verify both setup files have the same version number
+3. Look for `py3-none-any` wheels (should be platform-specific instead)

 ### Import Fails After Installation:
 1. Check your `__init__.py` imports match your actual module structure
 2. Make sure all modules are listed in the `extensions` list in `setup.py`

+### Parallel Build Issues:
+1. The isolated workspace should prevent this
+2. Check if builds are failing due to missing source files

 ---